eramons/techblog/content/post/cozy.md

 fs:
   url: file://localhost/var/lib/cozy
 ```
-Filesystem path for the storage of user data: photos, documents, etc.
+Filesystem path for the storage of user data: photos, documents, etc. Later we'll see on this path a nfs share folder will be mounted.

 ### Vault
 ```
 vault:
-  credentials_encryptor_key: /etc/cozy/vault.enc
+  credentials_encryptor_key: /etc/cozy/keys/vault.enc
-  credentials_decryptor_key: /etc/cozy/vault.dec
+  credentials_decryptor_key: /etc/cozy/keys/vault.dec
 ```
 Cozy encrypts user credentials.
-The genertion of the encryption and decryption keys must be done manually before the cozy-stack is started (see K8s configuration: secrets).
+The generation of the encryption and decryption keys must be done before the cozy-stack is started (see K8s configuration: secrets).

 ### SMTP Server
 ```